oashtari/TIL/Rust/week_of_4_17_23.md

 Anytime you make changes and want them reflected on http://localhost:8080/, just re-run the wasm-pack build command within the wasm-game-of-life directory.

+# April 20, 2023

+Starting reading and working on Rocket for Rust.

+# April 21, 2023